stormpath/stormpath-sdk-express/README.md

 [Api Key Authentication] and return an access token with configurable scope and TTL.
 This token can be supplied by the client on subsequent requests and can be used as an authentication mechanism.

-This Beta
-release is focused particularly on token authentication, other Stormpath features may be expressed in the future.

-If you are building an Angular application you can use [stormpath-angular] with this library to create a robust API and Single Page App which leverages Stormpath for user data.

-If you are looking for a comprehensive web-application solution which includes a server-side page templating system (but does not include token authentication at this time) please visit our [stormpath-express] integration.

 At the moment this library is focusing purely on authentication.
 Authorization (aka access control) is left in your control.
 A common use case with Stormpath